65th Filmfare Awards South 2018 (Kannada): The Winners' List

 Best Actor Critics (Female)

-Popular actress Shradhha Srinath, who portrayed the role of a school teacher named Ananya, in the film Operation Alamelamma, has been adjudged as the Best Actor Critics (Female0.
+Popular actress Shradhha Srinath, who portrayed the role of a school teacher named Ananya, in the film Operation Alamelamma, has been adjudged as the Best Actor Critics (Female).

 Best Actor Critics (Male)